 Some people are on their way to work and really don’t want to get wet.
 Use your intuition, and you’ll see who is not up for it – even though they are hard to find.
 Don’t squirt people on a motorbike with babies, don’t attack Monks (they are totally off limits) and don’t face-shot when in close proximity.
 This is supposed to be fun, be wise.

 Don’t go to Songkran and complain when someone squirts you

 I saw so many princess type girls do this.
-What did you expect?!
+What did they expect?!